 Regardless of your major, you can enhance your career with a background in computer sciences.
 The computer sciences certificate is designed to deepen and validate your computing savvy for your future career prospects and/or graduate school.
 Compared to a major in computer sciences, the certificate requires fewer courses and offers more flexibility in course selection.

-All undergraduate, degree-seeking students are eligible to declare the computer sciences certificate, except for students majoring in computer sciences, and electrical or computer engineering.
+All undergraduate, degree-seeking students are eligible to declare the computer sciences certificate, except for students majoring in Computer Sciences, Electrical Engineering and/or Computer Engineering.

-Information on declaring the certificate is available on the Department of Computer Sciences advising pages.
+For instructions on declaring the certificate, see the Department of Computer Sciences website.

 REQUIREMENTS FOR THE CERTIFICATE

 Five courses and at least 12 credits from: 1

 |COMP SCI 300||Programming II||3|

 |Two courses numbered 400-679:||6-8|

 |Foundations of Mobile Systems and Applications|